zhou-1/Community-for-students-have-same-interests-in-courses/Sprint3/README.md

 ## Sprint 3
 Web combination (combine them together/link to or from other webpage)
-Algorithm for courses recommendation (and friend recommendation)
+KNN algorithm for courses recommendation
 Add more features in user login/register system
 (Web chat)